2manypistachios/rats/src/cms/pages/about.md

   - About
 ---
 # Schedule
 We update the comic every Saturday, in the afternoon.
 We will add 5 new pages with every update.
-For now that is our schedule, we may change it as time goes on, but for now that is it.
+For now that is our schedule, we may change it as time goes on.

 # About the World